-To program the Configuration Register for "power of 2" binary page size, the $\overline{\text{CS}}$ pin must first be asserted as it would be with any other command.
-Once the $\overline{\text{CS}}$ pin has been asserted, the appropriate 4-byte opcode sequence must be clocked into the device in the correct order.
+To program the Configuration Register for "power of 2" binary page size, the $\overline{CS}$ pin must first be asserted as it would be with any other command.
+Once the $\overline{CS}$ pin has been asserted, the appropriate 4-byte opcode sequence must be clocked into the device in the correct order.
 The 4-byte opcode sequence must start with 3DH and be followed by 2AH, 80H, and A6H.
-After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed program cycle.
-The programming of the Configuration Register should take place in a time of t_p , during which time the Status Register will indicate that the device is busy.
+After the last bit of the opcode sequence has been clocked in, the $\overline{CS}$ pin must be deasserted to initiate the internally self-timed program cycle.
+The programming of the Configuration Register should take place in a time of $t_p$ , during which time the Status Register will indicate that the device is busy.
 The device must be power-cycled after the completion of the program cycle to set the "power of 2" page size.
-If the device is powered-down before the completion of the program cycle, then setting the Configuration Register cannot be guaranteed.
-However, the user should check bit zero of the status register to see whether the page size was configured for binary page size.
+If the device is powered-down before the completion of the program cycle, then setting the Configuration Register to see whether the page size was configured for binary page size.
 If not, the command can be re-issued again.